 Ontario Government Wants Public Feedback Over New Payday Loan Rules

-The issue of payday loans has seeped into Canada as many jurisdictions are debating how they should regulate and rein in the industry.
+The issue with loans for bad credit has seeped into Canada as many jurisdictions are debating how they should regulate and rein in the industry.
 All over the country, provinces and municipalities are weighing in with their ideas to combat payday advance stores and protect consumers.